mozilla/nunjucks-docs/api.md

 MyLoader.prototype.getSource = function(name) {
     // load the template
-    // return an object with
+    // return an object with:
     //   - src:     the template source
     //   - path:    path to template
-    //   - noCache: (optional)
+    //   - noCache: don't cache the template (optional) }
-}
 ```